Tim-Pet/meter-reading-pwa/README.md

 # meter-reading-pwa
 This is a project created in cooperation with BPC AG and got created as our final project of the Digital Shaper Track from Techlabs.
-We worked in a team of 4 (1 UX/UI-Designer, 2 Backend, 1 Frontend - me).
+We worked in a team of 4 (1 UX/UI-Designer, 2 Backend, 1 Frontend #me).
 Credits for the idea and scope of the created MVP belongs to BPC.

 ## Goal
 - Create a PWA which lets the user enter meter data as a minimal viable product